 - When the IAM service is available:

-- Users can perform a variety of tasks on a self-service basis in the platform, or in PingFederate or PingDirectory, which you can access from the platform.
-See Self-service tasks for a list of tasks users can perform themselves.
+- You can perform a variety of tasks on a self-service basis in the platform, or in PingFederate or PingDirectory, which you can access from the platform.
+See Self-service tasks for a list of tasks you can perform yourself.

 - There are also a variety of different tasks you cannot complete

 yourself, so we ask that you submit a service request.
 These requests